-the house in which Rembrandt lived and worked from 1639 till 1658
+The 17th century house in which Rembrandt lived and worked from 1639 till 1658.

 In 1911 the house became a museum housing most of all Rembrandt's etchings.
 It's a great experience to see these exhibited in the very same surroundings in which they where created.
 In the museum there are also a small number of his drawings as well as paintings by his pupils and his teacher.